Portraits of Connectedness

 The Isolation Conundrum

-In our experience of supporting isolated older adults, a number of factors recur with notable regularity.
+In our experience of working with isolated older adults, a number of factors recur with notable regularity.
 Chief amongst them is a deep-rooted desire to be heard and to connect.
-People frequently tell us “no one understands me” and with that, there often comes a sense of being frustrated by dealings with services and organisations that are ostensibly there to help.
+People frequently tell us “no one understands me” and with that, there often comes a sense of frustration.
+Following on from our Happy Hub experiment, we are supporting talented photographer, Charisse Kenion, to explore the interdependence between isolation, technology and connectedness.

 Seeing is Believing

 Charisse’s FaceTime project sets out to explore isolation through a neutral lens that is intentionally devoid of hypothesis.
-She believes the absence of prejudice is the purest question humans ask one another.
+She believes the absence of prejudice is the purest question humans ask each other.
 And by so doing, we create spaces that foster empathy; fuel possibilities and engender social healing.
-All of which, from our experience of working with those at greatest risk, are kind of inputs that help reduce isolation.
+All of which, from our experience of working with those at greatest risk, are precisely the inputs that help mitigate the harm of isolation.

 FaceTime explores how we live and interact today; increasingly through the screens of our digital devices.
 Questions emerge as we embrace the miracle of feeling close to each other even when we’re not in the same physical space.
 One of those questions being: “what is proximity in the digital area?”
 Another being, “why is isolation on the rise?”